dgiantsidi/dgiantsidi.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD student at University of Edinburgh under the supervision of .. .
+My name is Dimitra Giantsidi and I am a PhD student at the University of Edinburgh.